dheerajVagavolu/CS17B028_aslp_experiment3/README.md

 3 - Multiply and Divide two numbers using only shift operators

-4 - For imlpementing basic logical operations
+4 - For imlpementing basic logical operations using mips code